-Common Names: black sage, broad-leafed sage, common sage
+Common Names: sage, common sage, garden sage, true sage

-- Sage is generally regarded as safe by the U.S. Food and Drug Administration and is approved for food use as a spice or seasoning.
+- Sage is generally recognized as safe by the U.S. Food and Drug Administration and is approved for food use as a spice or seasoning.
 However, some species of sage contain thujone, which can affect the nervous system.
 Extended use or taking large amounts of sage leaf or oil may result in restlessness, vomiting, vertigo, rapid heart rate, tremors, seizures, and kidney damage.
-It also may lead to wheezing.
-Ingesting 12 drops or more of the essential oil is considered a toxic dose.
+Twelve drops or more of the essential oil is considered a toxic dose.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

 A service of the National Library of Medicine, PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.
 For guidance from NCCIH on using PubMed, see How To Find Information About Complementary Health Approaches on PubMed.